Homomorpheus/mathmod_ball_dae_ode/docs/fcentrif.md

 ## On general curves

 However, this is not applicable when the motion of the particle is not exactly circular;
-after all, the formula above is depends on the radius of the circular motion.
+after all, the formula above depends on the radius of the circular motion.
 This can be mitigated by assuming the motion to be asymptotically circular.

 The osculating circle of a curve at a point is the circle that goes through that point